heitzuli/EventShuffle/README.md

 ## Event Shuffle

 Ever needed a simple yet fast way to decide upon a date to get revenge on behalf of Captain Jack?
-Problems scheduling your keel hauling?
+Problems scheduling your keel hauling?<br /><br />
+The main feature of the project is managing events and user votes.
+The EventController class provides endpoints to create events, vote on events, and retrieve event results.
+The EventService class handles the business logic, such as creating events and calculating voting results.

+The createEvent method in EventService takes a CreateRequest object, validates the input, and stores the event.
+The vote method takes an event ID and a VoteRequest, updates the vote count for the specified date, and returns the updated event.
+The getResult method calculates the most suitable dates based on user votes and returns the results.

 ### How to run the application
 1. Download Java 21 or higher